klust/LUMI-BE-training-materials/docs/intro-evolving/03-Access.md

 brought together by 4 entities:

 1. BELSPO, the science agency of the Federal government, invested 5M EURO in the project.
-2. The SPW Économie, Empoli, Recherche from Wallonia also invested 5M EURO in the project.
+2. The SPW Économie, Emploi, Recherche from Wallonia also invested 5M EURO in the project.
-3. The Depertment of Economy, Science and Innovation (EWI) of the Flemish government invested 3.5M EURO in the project.
+3. The Department of Economy, Science and Innovation (EWI) of the Flemish government invested 3.5M EURO in the project.
 4. Innoviris (Brussels) invested 2M EURO.

 The resources of LUMI are allocated proportional to the investments.
 As a result EuroHPC can allocate half